Medford anesthesiologist still practicing after fellow Colorado doctor settles suit over patient death | Rogue Valley Times

 Cascade Surgery Center officials did not return numerous requests for comment.
 Representatives for Southern Oregon Anesthesia identified Urban as an independent contractor and declined comment.

 Contacted by the Times, Providence Medford Medical Center said Urban does not have privileges there.
-Asante Rogue Regional Medical Center in Medford did not respond to calls by the Times.
+Asante Rogue Regional Medical Center in Medford said in statement issued to the Times late Friday night that Urban also has no privileges at the hospital.

 Writer, citing the court case against Johnson, said she never imagined Urban would be able to continue to practice medicine after being implicated by Johnson and numerous staff for causing her husband’s death.

-Note: Editor’s note: This article has been updated with comment from Asante health officials.